it-laborato/mdm_admin_panel/README.md

  - Premium support of enterprise users
  - Custom plugin development services

-The enterprise edition may be ordered on the [project website](https://h-mdm.com).
+The enterprise edition may be ordered on the [project website](https://laborato.org).

 ## Quick start

-Headwind MDM control panel is cross-platform (it is written in Java and uses Tomcat web server).
-However the best OS for the deployment of Headwind MDM control panel is Ubuntu Linux.
+MDM-Lab control panel is cross-platform (it is written in Java and uses Tomcat web server).
+However the best OS for the deployment of MDM-Lab control panel is Ubuntu Linux.

  - Clone the project and build it (see BUILD.txt for details)
  - Install the web panel to the server by using the installer script